Guptamanish0990/ubiquitous-tribble/README.md

 - start the application.
     ```bash
     cd ram
-    python manage.py runserver
+    python manage.py run server
     ```
 - to stop the server press ctrl+c.

 > ## Contribution
-To Contribute in this project follow below command.
+To Contribute to this project follow the below command.
 - fork the current repository.
-- after fork this repository, it will be created one more repository in your github accout with `username/MLGUI-backend`. and click on `username/MLGUI-backend` repository.
+- after forking this repository, one will be created one more repository in your GitHub account with `username/MLGUI-backend`. and click on the `username/MLGUI-backend` repository.
-- go to code button, and copy the repository url.
+- go to the code button, and copy the repository URL.
-- create a isolated `folder` for this project in your `local computer`.
+- create an isolated `folder` for this project on your `local computer`.
-- open particular folder with `vs code` or any other editor.
+- open a particular folder with `vs code` or any other editor.
-- open the terminal at created new folder location, and run below command.
+- open the terminal at the created new folder location, and run the below command.
     ```git
     git clone https://github.com/nhyadav/MLGUI-backend.git
-    #copy above link from your github account repository.
+    #copy the above link from your GitHub account repository.
     ```
-- after cloning this repository, lets check out that repository is up to date or not.
+- after cloning this repository, let's check whether the repository is up to date or not.
     ```git
     git remote -v
-    # there will be two name 1 is upstream and 2 is origin. if upstream is not visible then create upstream with below command.
+    # There will be two names 1 is upstream and 2 is origin. if upstream is not visible then create upstream with the below command.

     git remote add upstream git@github.com:nhyadav/mock-interview-with-AI.git
-    #copy above link from source repository page. that is already mention above.
+    #copy the above link from the source repository page. that is already mentioned above.

     git pull upstream
     ```